 Sec.
-222. When said assessment is completed, the Council shall give ten days notice by one publication in the official paper, to the effect that at a time and place therein specified, said assessment will be confirmed unless cause is shown to the contrary; and that objections must be filed at least one day before such time, with the City Clerk; 'such objections shall be made and filed in the same manner and the Council shall proceed in hearing the same, and shall have the same power to revise, correct, confirm or set aside such assessment, and proceed de novo, as in case of other assessments for local improvements.
+227. When said assessment is completed, the Council shall give ten days notice by one publication in the official paper, to the effect that at a time and place therein specified, said assessment will be confirmed unless cause is shown to the contrary; and that objections must be filed at least one day before such time, with the City Clerk; such objections shall be made and filed in the some manage and the Souncil about proceed in hearing the arms, and chell have the same power to revise, anguard, and from the number of other annuments for local improvement.

-ASSESSMENTS, FINAL AND CONCLUSIVE.
+ASSESSMENTS, FINAL AND CONSLICT VY.

-Sec.
-223. Said assessment, when confirmed, shall be final and conclusive unless appealed from as provided by Section 190 and the following sections of this Charter, and shall be enforced as other assessments made under this Charter, and collected as under Sections 180, 181 and 182 of this Charter; provided, a reference in the City Treasurer's notice to the number of the sprinkling district for the sprinkling of which such assessment has been made, shall be deemed a sufficient reference to the territory embraced in such assessment and provided further, that said assessment shall not be divided into installments.
+see.
+P28.
+Sold assemblent, when wentered, shell be then and be conclusive unless appealed from an provided by Booklen lab and the following section of this Charter, and shall be enforced an other assessments made under this Charter, and collocted as under Soutton 185, 186, and 187, of this Charter; provided a reference in the City Treasurer's notice to the number of the sprinkling district for the sprinkling of which such assessment has been made, shall be decimed a cufficient reference to the territory unbraned in pack addedment and provided further, that said ascessment chall not be divided into installments.

-In case of an appeal, said appeal shall not delay or affect the collection of the assessment, except as to the property appealed from.
+In case of an appeal said appeal shull not dolay or alfact the collection of the assessment, except as to the property appealed from.

-RIGHT OF CITY IN CASE OF DEFAULT OF CONTRAC-TOR.
+RIGHT OF CITY IN CASE OF DEFAULT OF CONTRACTOR.

 Sec.
-224. In case the contractor shall in anywise fail to perform his contract, the Council is hereby empowered to do every act relative to such contract and contractor as in case of a similar default by a contract for the construction of a sidewalk, with like result to such contractor and his surefies.
+229. In case the contractor shall in anywise fail to perform his contract, the Council is hereby empowered to do every act relative to such contract and contractor as in case of a similar default by a contract for the construction of a sidewalk, with like result to such contractor and his sureties.

-SPRINKLING BY CITY-ASSESSMENT.
+SPRINKLING BY CITY - ASSESSMENT.

 Sec.
-225. Nothing herein contained shall prevent the Council from purchasing the necessary tools, equipment and material and sprinkling any street, highway, public place or sprinkling district in the city, and making assessments for said sprinkling as hereinbefore provided.
-Providing, however, the Council may pay fifty per cent of the assessment for said sprinkling out of the general funds of the city.
+230. Nothing herein contained shall prevent the Council from purchasing the necessary tools, equipment and material and sprinkle any street, highway, public place or sprinkling district in the City, and making assessments for said sprinkling as herein-before provided.
+Providing, however, the Council may pay fifty percent of the assessment for said sprinkling out of the general funds of the City.